D6NDesigns/dnddevelopments/src/pages/index.md

         your home, will most probably double the kitchen or living room and also increase the total value of your property, should you sell or let in the future.
-    - title: Great coffee with a conscience2
+    - title: Renovations
       text: >-
         Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Quisque hendrerit enim eu rutrum blandit.
         Aliquam erat volutpat.
 Nulla nibh enim, sodales eu purus quis, tempus porta leo.
 In eleifend nunc vitae ligula congue, at vestibulum turpis dapibus.
-    - title: Great coffee with a conscience3
+    - title: New Builds
       text: >-
         Your vision can be brought to life with the creation of new spaces and transformation of existing properties.
 We offer a range of design and